Jeiwan/uniswapv3-book/src/milestone_2/generalize-swapping.md

     ...
 ```

 Before filling an order, we initialize a `SwapState` instance.
-We'll loop until `amountSpecifiedRemaining` is 0, which will mean that the pool has enough liquidity to buy `amountSpecified` tokens from user.
+We'll loop until `amountSpecifiedRemaining` is 0, which will mean that the pool has enough liquidity to buy `amountSpecified` tokens from the user.

 ```solidity
 ...